Home > Finding a Plot > An Eco-Friendly Self Build

 Solar Panels

-Another energy saving product is the solar panel.
+Another energy saving (Purely Energy) product is the solar panel.
 Placed on the roof area that gets the most sunshine they can supplement water heating.
 Situated on the greenhouse they can be a free way to heat and grow your organic vegetables.
 Check with your local council, as there are sometimes grants available for solar heating.

 Building Materials